theodpozzo/Golang-Audio-Recognition-Microservices/README.md

-# Cooltown Audio Recognition Microservices
+# Golang Audio Recognition Microservices

 A modular Go microservice ecosystem for recognising audio fragments, querying an external music-identification API, and retrieving or storing track audio locally.